 Have you noticed that your baby or infant has a flat spot on their head?
 That the overall head shape seems uneven?
 It may be worth a little more attention…

-Sometimes parents of young children ask if there is anything we (chiropractors) can do regarding their child’s head shape.
-Intricately understanding the nervous system and the impact a misshapen head can have on the function and the brain and nerve feedback, chiropractors remind parents there are other issues at hand and not just the visual appearance of the child’s head.
+Sometimes parents of young children ask if there is anything that chiropractors can do regarding their child’s head shape.
+The short answer is YES.
+Chiropractors understand the intricacies of the human nervous system and the impact that a misshapen head can have on the feedback system between the brain and the rest of the nervous system.
+While a child’s head shape may look awkward and unappealing, chiropractors remind parents there are other very important issues at hand.

-It is important to appreciate that a misshapen head is not merely a cosmetic issue; it is most likely a brain stem issue.
+It’s imperative that parents appreciate that a misshapen head is not merely a cosmetic issue; it is most likely a brain stem issue.
 If your child’s head looks uneven or you notice flat areas, this may indicate restrictions between the skull and the soft layers that cover the brain and spinal cord.
-A healthy brain requires good movement of the skull and spine; when this movement is impaired, brain and nerve function may also be impaired.1
+A healthy brain requires good movement of the skull, the dura or protective layers surrounding the brain, and the spine itself.
+When this movement is impaired or restricted in anyway, brain and nerve function may also be impaired.1

 There is a myth that an odd-shaped child’s head is of no concern and will ‘right itself’ with time, however, anomalies of shape may be one of the first indications that your child is susceptible to developmental delay.1,2